 Diverse Local Products:

-It offers a wide range of products from unique Texas foods to Mexican ingredients, reflecting local tastes well.
+It offers a wide range of products from Texas's unique local foods to Mexican ingredients, reflecting the tastes of locals.

 Value for Money and Private Label: